wearearima/blog/_posts/2020-05-12-mutation-testing.markdown

 > Código de calidad &rarr; tests de calidad

-## Testing: los anclajes naturales de nuestra escalada hacia la calidad
+## Testing: caminando hacia la calidad

 >**Tests are as important to the health of a project as the production code is.**
 ><p align="right" markdown="1">**Clean Code.** Chapter 9: Unit Tests</p>